easyGLM/ezAGI/README.md

 Integration

-The ezAGI project integrates all these components under the MASTERMIND orchestrator, ensuring they work together seamlessly.
+The ezAGI project integrates all agent creation components using MASTERMIND orchestrator ensuring seamless integration with ezAGI.
 Here’s how it works:

     Initialization: MASTERMIND sets up the system and builds agents using SimpleCoder
     Execution: Agents perform tasks such as writing code or making logical decisions